Offline Navigation + LoRa Communication

 ESP32-S3

-LilyGo T-LoRa Pager
+LilyGo T-LoRa Pager SX1262

-SX1262 build for the keyboard pager hardware.
+SX1262 radio build for the keyboard Pager.
+Do not use this card for LR1121 hardware.

 Checking release assets...